 “Every complex system starts out as a simple system that works—and the simplest coherent system is a feedback loop.”—Amy Jo Kim, game designer and entrepreneur

-Applying the deeper principles of how humans interact with one another to create systems that succeed on human terms.
+Being conversational means applying the deeper principles of how humans interact with one another to create systems that succeed on human terms.
 It does not mean—necessarily— talking to a computer.
 It does not mean ditching all documentation.
 A good conversation is an exchange that begins with a fundamental level of agreement and proceeds towards a shared outcome.

 Any two strangers who speak the same language can strike up a spontaneous conversation because it’s the basic interface between people.
 Conversation tends to follow a set of basic principles and works best when it is: